bingtimren/fitbit-settings-commons/README.md

 ## Usage

-The code examples are provided in Typescript.
+The code examples are provided in Typescript and TSX.

 ### Install the library